Clerkship courses

 Transition to Clerkship (TTC 310Y)

-The two-week Transition to Clerkship (TTC) course assists students in developing the knowledge, skills and attitudes necessary to transition from being a student in the Foundations curriculum, to being a member of the healthcare team as a clinical clerk.
+The one-week Transition to Clerkship (TTC) course assists students in developing the knowledge, skills and attitudes necessary to transition from being a student in the Foundations curriculum, to being a member of the healthcare team as a clinical clerk.
 The course builds on the very substantial learning from the first two years of the MD program and provides students with the opportunity to immerse themselves in the skills required to begin clerkship rotations through a variety of immersion and onboarding learning activities (including simulations, online modules, academy and campus-based seminars and shadowing experiences).
 An emphasis is placed on intrinsic CanMeds skills and specific medical expert competencies.
 TTC core curriculum activities consist of both large and small group interactive seminars/workshops, and several required online learning modules.
 Academy Orientation and Academy Clinical Skills Days incorporate some registration tasks (e.g. mask-fit testing, computer systems training) along with practical skills (order writing, managing violent patients).

 Anaesthesia (ANS 310Y)